Make Homemade Vinegar With (almost) Anything

 That’s why it is my personal preference to use them in combination.

-Sugars can also be used as a flavouring and colouring agent keeping in mind that white sugar won’t affect either colour or taste whilst darker ones will.
+Sugars can also be used as a flavouring and colouring agent where white sugar won’t affect either colour or taste whilst darker ones will.

 Panela, piloncillo, rapadura, muscovado, demerara, all will add colour and flavour to your homemade vinegar so use them to your advantage.